safakadir/react-sample-crypto-curr-app/README.md

-# Getting Started with Crypto Curr App
+# Crypto Curr App

-Crypto Curr application is a sample React application that shows list and details of crypto assets, by consuming [https://docs.coincap.io/](CoinCap API).
+Crypto Curr application is a sample React application that shows list and details of crypto assets, by consuming [CoinCap API](https://docs.coincap.io/).

-## Scripts
+## Scripts to Get Started

 ### `npm install`